SenseNet/sensenet/docs/action.md

 - http://www.example.com/MyBlog/2010/08/Great_day?action=Edit

-If a content item is requested without an action, it is equivalent to specifying the default action, which is **Browse**.
+If a content item is requested without action, it is equivalent to specifying the default action, which is **Browse**.
 Actions are more often referred to as the links that guide the user to the requested application page.
 An Action link is presented with an [ActionLinkButton](actionlinkbutton.md) control that is a simple HTML link also displaying the requested [Application's](application.md) link.

 > sensenet ECM provides a [Client-side action framework](client-side-action-framework.md) for displaying actions in Javascript.

 ### Actions and Applications

 Actions are basically unlimited in number, builders can create [Applications](application.md) for specific, custom actions that the business scenario calls for.
 Available Actions on a [Content](content.md) are projections of defined applications for its [Content Type](content-type.md).
-It's not trivial to tell what Actions are valid for a specific [Content](content.md) item, as one needs to take into account all Applications defined for the Content Type of the item, as well as current user privileges on each of those and the item itself.
+It's not trivial to tell what Actions are valid for a specific [Content](content.md) item, as one needs to take into account all Applications defined for the Content-Type of the item, as well as current user privileges on each of those and the item itself.
 The provided tools (ASP.NET controls available in the [WebPages](https://github.com/SenseNet/sn-webpages) component) for displaying Actions natively handle the problem of available Actions:

 - [ActionLinkButton](actionlinkbutton.md): a simple control that displays a single action link
 - [ActionList](actionlist.md): a simple control that displays a collection of action links in a list